wiseio/datascience-docker/datascience-base/README.md

 You'll now be able to access your notebook at https://localhost with password MakeAPassword (please change the environment variable above).

-If you are on OSX, you'll need to know the name of your VM from boot2docker:
+If you are on OSX, you'll need to know the name of your VM from docker-machine:

 ```
- boot2docker ip
+ docker-machine ip
 ```

 You'll then connect via `http://<ip>`